-October 1, 2017 is the extended deadline to comply with the occupational health and safety Working at Heights training regulations.
+October 1, 2017 was the deadline to comply with the occupational health and safety Working at Heights training regulations.

 Who Must be Trained?